Termite Control Solution

 Termidor: The Best Pest Control Termite Solution

 The major reason why Termidor is the better termite and pest control solution is its unique "Transfer Effect".
 Termites are very social insects living in large colonies.
 They watch out for one another and feed together.
 They are also in constant contact as they search for food.
 Termidor takes this behaviour as an advantage.
 When a termite comes in contact with Termidor, it will transfer it back to the colony on its body and infect termites that have not even been in direct contact with the zone that was treated with Termidor.
 This "Transfer Effect" is the key reason why no other product performs better than Termidor.
-Contact us to get a FREE CONSULTATION!
+Chat now to get a FREE CONSULTATION!

 Some older products are used as repellents to keep away termites rather than kill them.
 The problem with this approach is that the barriers need to be 100 per cent complete and without any holes in them.
 This is almost impossible to achieve as termites will search for these gaps as long as they find one.

-On the other hand, Termidor is not a repellent, and termites cannot detect it.
+The good thing is that Termidor is not a repellent, and termites cannot detect it.
 They will not avoid it and will continue to walk over the treated area and pick up a lethal dose.

 You might be offered alternative treatments such as various baiting systems.
 These systems attract termites to bait stations before being fed bait.
 This can take months, and during that time, termites will still attack your home.
 Termidor pest control treatment protects against various types of termites that will last for years.
 Termidor is the number one brand for termite control in Australia!